ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 - It keeps us accountable
 - It reduces the mean time to resolution (MTTR)

-The main goal of this blogpost is to give an overview about Prometheus and Grafana, but also to explain how we can set up a basic demo project with Spring to showcase some metrics.
+The main goal of this blogpost is to give an overview about Prometheus and Grafana, but also to explain how we can set up a Spring Boot application to showcase some metrics.

 # Prometheus